-The expected loss rates are based on the payment profiles of the trusteeship services and estate planning services provided over the historic period before the reporting date and the corresponding historic credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of the investment management and advisory services provided over the historic period before the reporting date and the corresponding historic credit losses experienced within this period.

 With respect to trade receivables, the Company has to review the receivables on a periodic basis and to take necessary mitigations, wherever required.